sayyidkhan/algotuno_web/pages/api/stock/README.md

 Notes:
 - The stock that you wish to populate historical prices with must already exist in the Stock table
-- The stock that you wish to populate historical prices with must not already have historical prices (PK constraint where PK=(StockID, Date))
+- The stock that you wish to populate historical prices with must not already have historical prices (historical_stock_price table has a PK constraint where PK=(StockID, Date))
 - [Yahoo!
 Finance ](https://sg.finance.yahoo.com/) must have the historical stock prices for the specified date range
 - The start and end dates **must** be specified in the format **YYYY-MM-DD**.
 Not specifying the start/end dates will result in an error.

-## get_historical_stock_price.ts
+## get_hsp.ts
 To get the historical stock price for a stock, send a POST request to the **/api/stock/get_hsp** endpoint with the body contents:

 Example: